 Note: Amended July 1, 2023, to permit more flexibility in the reassignment of criminal cases.
+Amended July 1, 2024, to adopt a procedure for certain cases involving supervised release violations.

 Local Criminal Rule 32-1 - Records Relating to Presentence Reports and Probation Supervision